RemyIsCool/AnimatedFox/README.md

 ## Requirements
  - An up-to-date version of Firefox or LibreWolf.
 Other Firefox derivatives might work but I haven't tested them.
  - [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed on your system.
  - [Firefox Color extention](https://addons.mozilla.org/en-CA/firefox/addon/firefox-color/) added to your browser.
+(Optional)

 ## Installation
 1. Make sure you have everything listed in Requirements.